TechnipFMC plc (FTI) Beta Value: Understanding the Market Risk

 FTI) stock’s latest price update

-TechnipFMC plc (NYSE: FTI)’s stock price has plunge by -1.73relation to previous closing price of 15.03.
-Nevertheless, the company has seen a 0.41% surge in its stock price over the last five trading sessions.
+TechnipFMC plc (NYSE: FTI) has seen a rise in its stock price by 1.84 in relation to its previous close of 16.32.
+However, the company has experienced a 12.53% gain in its stock price over the last five trading sessions.

 FTI’s Market Performance

-FTI’s stock has risen by 0.41% in the past week, with a monthly rise of 4.98% and a quarterly rise of 17.60%.
-The volatility ratio for the week is 2.61% while the volatility levels for the last 30 days are 3.45% for TechnipFMC plc The simple moving average for the last 20 days is 1.74% for FTI stock, with a simple moving average of 18.60% for the last 200 days.
+TechnipFMC plc (FTI) has seen a 12.53% rise in stock performance for the week, with a 26.48% gain in the past month and a 22.48% surge in the past quarter.
+The volatility ratio for the week is 3.40%, and the volatility levels for the past 30 days are at 3.49% for FTI.
+The simple moving average for the past 20 days is 11.02% for FTI’s stock, with a 31.62% simple moving average for the past 200 days.

 Analysts’ Opinion of FTI